telegraf/telegraf-flow/readme.md

 Based on [Kwiz library](https://github.com/telegraf/kwiz).

-telegraf-flow depends on session middleware.
-For testing purposes you can use Flow.memorySession().
-For production environments use any [`telegraf-session-*`](https://www.npmjs.com/search?q=telegraf-session) middleware.

 ## Installation

 ```js
 $ npm install telegraf-flow
 ```

+telegraf-flow depends on session middleware.
+For testing purposes you can use Flow.memorySession().
+For production environment use any [`telegraf-session-*`](https://www.npmjs.com/search?q=telegraf-session) middleware.

 ## Flow Example